Criteria and conditions

 The same legal framework is applicable to refugees and beneficiaries of subsidiary protection in terms of family reunification.
 As soon as refugees and subsidiary protection beneficiaries are granted protection, they are entitled to apply for it.
 Family reunification is allowed for:[1]

-• Spouses or partners (PACS) with whom they were in a relationship prior to lodging their asylum claim if they are at least 18 years old;
+• Spouses or partners (PACS) – including from same sex – with whom they were in a relationship prior to lodging their asylum claim if they are at least 18 years old;

-• De facto partners (concubinage) who are at least 18 years old with whom they were and remain in a durable and steady relationship, including living under the same roof;
+• De facto partners (concubinage) – including from same sex – who are at least 18 years old with whom they were and remain in a durable and steady relationship, including living under the same roof;

-• Children until their 19th birthday; the date to determine this is the date of lodging of the family reunification request before the embassy
+• Children until their 19th birthday; the date to determine this is the date of lodging of the parent’s application as mentioned by the Council of State in June 2023.[2]

-• For minor refugees: their first degree parents and their parents’ dependent children; the date chosen to determine if the refugee is or was a minor for the purpose of this procedure is the date of lodging of the asylum claim
+• For minor refugees: their first degree parents and their parents’ dependent children; the date chosen to determine if the refugee is or was a minor for the purpose of this procedure is the date of lodging of the asylum claim.
+A constitutional challenge concerning the possibility to include the minor BIP’s siblings was blocked by the Council of State.
+Currently, the law still requires that the minor BIP be unmarried to benefit from this provision, despite a CJEU ruling highlighting the illegality of such a requirement in Belgium.[3]

 The application for family reunification is not time-limited.
 Family reunification is not subjected to income or health insurance requirements,[4] even if the requested is lodged after 3 months contrary to the possibility offered by EU law to then have refugees go through the normal procedure for foreigners which has such requirements.

-Beneficiaries’ family members have to request a visa at the French embassy with all the documentation proving their relationship with the refugee or the beneficiary of subsidiary protection they want to join.[3]
+Beneficiaries’ family members have to request a visa at the French embassy with all the documentation proving their relationship with the refugee or the beneficiary of subsidiary protection they want to join.[5]
+There is a fee of the equivalent of EUR 99 in local currency that must be paid per person applying, regardless of the outcome.
 The embassy communicates to OFPRA the elements collected and asks for certification of the declarations.
-If the information collected by the embassy corresponds to the declarations the beneficiary made to OFPRA both at the beginning of their asylum claim and when asked during the family reunification procedure, the family members must be issued a visa without delay.[4]
+If the information collected by the embassy corresponds to the declarations the beneficiary made to OFPRA both at the beginning of their asylum claim and when asked during the family reunification procedure, the family members must be issued a visa without delay.[6]
+The visa is valid for three months and then the family has to ask for a permit to stay within two months.

 [1] Article L. 561-2 Ceseda, as amended by Article 3 Law n.
 2018-778 of 10 September 2018.